 - 1/4 cup parmesan grated

-- Heat the olive oil in a medium size pan over a medium high heat.
+Heat the olive oil in a medium size pan over a medium high heat.
 Add the dried chillies and the chilli flakes to flavour the oil.
 Let fry for about 2-3 minutes.
-Add the onion and garlic to the pan and let fry gently for another 5 minutes.
+Add the onion, sausage meat and garlic to the pan and let fry gently for another 5 minutes.
 It’s okay if they colour slightly that is perfectly fine.
 Golden onions are always welcome.

 - Add the tomato paste to the pan and mix well.
 Let the paste cook into the onions and garlic for about 5 minutes, stirring occasionally.
 Add the crushed tomatoes, balsamic vinegar and the stock.
 Let this come to a simmer and reduce for about 15 minutes, until it’s thick.

 - Remove from the heat and finish with the basil leaves and vodka if using.

 To make the béchamel sauce, melt the butter in a small saucepan over a medium heat.
 Add the flour and whisk over the heat until a thick paste forms.
 Slowly add the milk, whisking continuously.
 Whisk until the sauce turns thick and smooth.
 Season with salt and pepper.